SericMa/Thermopile_Pulg-in/README.md

 # Thermopile_Plug-in
-a Plug-in software for thermopile software setup
+Plug-in Software for thermopile software setup

+    The node version needs to be specific to V13.14.0.